richgieg/runo/README.md

 To play the game, visit the live site at https://runogame.com.

-NOTE: I wrote the back end in Python back in 2015 and recently ported it to TypeScript (September 2019).
+NOTE: I wrote the back end in Python in 2015 and ported it, somewhat recklessly, to TypeScript in September of 2019.
+I plan on doing a rewrite someday.